The Infrastructure Test: Why City Water and Sewer Is the First Thing Smart Operators Check

 Phase I (and Sometimes Phase II) Environmental

 A Phase I Environmental Site Assessment is standard in any commercial real estate transaction.
 For mobile home parks with private utilities, a history of underground fuel storage tanks, or nearby contamination sources, push for a Phase II — which involves actual soil and groundwater testing.
 Cost is typically $3,000–$8,000 and can surface liabilities worth far more to avoid.
+These inspection costs factor into the full due diligence budget for buying a mobile home park.

 The Market Accessibility Connection